rifaterdemsahin/cv/6_Symbols/2_Data/6_certifications.md

-# Certifications & Professional Achievements

-## Technical Certifications
-### Becoming an Unreal Automation Expert
-- Focus Areas: Automation, Unreal Engine
-- Specialized in automation frameworks and processes

-### MCPS: Microsoft Certified Professional
-- Microsoft Certified Professional status
-- Focus Areas: Microsoft Technologies, Professional Services

-### Learning IP Addressing
-- Network Infrastructure and IP Management
-- Advanced networking concepts and implementation

-### Microsoft Azure Service Fabric
-- Azure Service Fabric specialization
-- Microservices and distributed systems architecture

-### AWS for DevOps: High Availability and Elasticity
-- Amazon Web Services DevOps specialization
-- High availability and elasticity solutions
-- Cloud infrastructure optimization

-## Professional Achievements
-### Industry Recognition
-- **Versant MVP** - Most Valuable Professional recognition
-- **Most Valuable Professional in OO Databases (Db40)**
-- Delivered Pilot Program: Achieved 10x Release Cycles
-- Certified Trainer for Pluralsight and Knowledge Academy

-### Training & Education Achievements
-- **ChatGPT Prompt Engineering Trainer** (May 2024 - June 2024)
-  - Created structured 4-hour training program
-  - Developed comprehensive training materials
-  - Delivered interactive sessions with practical exercises
-  - Specialized in prompt engineering techniques

-- **Pluralsight Certified Instructor** - DevSecOps Transformation Expert
-- **Knowledge Academy Certified Trainer** - DevOps and Cloud Technologies
-- **Skillshare Instructor** - DevOps Migration and Automation
-- **Udemy Online Instructor** - DevOps Contracts and Real-life Experiences
-- **YouTube Content Creator** - Digital Publishing and Marketing

-### Specialized Training Areas
-- AI-driven DevOps practices
-- Cloud and DevOps technologies
-- Migration strategies (SVN/VSS to Git)
-- Virtual Reality and automation frameworks
-- Big Data healthcare analytics
-- Microservices architecture
-- Infrastructure as Code (IaC)
-- Continuous Integration and Continuous Delivery (CI/CD)

-## Professional Development
-### Technical Expertise
-- **Cloud Platforms**: Azure, AWS, GCP
-- **Containerization**: Kubernetes, Docker, Rancher Kubernetes Management
-- **Infrastructure**: Terraform, Ansible, Infrastructure as Code (IaC)
-- **CI/CD**: Jenkins, Azure DevOps, Git, ELK Stack
-- **Monitoring**: Prometheus, Grafana, ELK Stack
-- **Programming**: Python, Java, JavaScript, C#, SQL, PowerShell, Ruby, Bash
-- **Architecture**: Serverless, Microservices, Virtualization
-- **Emerging Tech**: VR, Oculus Quest, AI & Machine Learning Platforms
-- **Security**: Azure Key Vault, Security Patterns, Penetration Testing
-- **Data**: Big Data Technologies, JSON, YAML

-### Training Modules Delivered
-- **Introduction to ChatGPT and Prompt Engineering**
-- **Crafting Effective Prompts**
-- **Advanced Prompt Techniques**
-- **Practical Application and Feedback**
-- **DevOps Migration Strategies**
-- **Cloud Infrastructure Management**
-- **Microservices Architecture Design**
-- **Infrastructure as Code Implementation**
-- **Continuous Integration and Delivery**
-- **Site Reliability Engineering**
-- **Big Data Analytics in Healthcare**
-- **Virtual Reality Automation Frameworks**

-### Industry Impact
-- Trained next generation of DevOps professionals
-- Developed specialized curriculum for emerging technologies
-- Created hands-on, collaborative learning environments
-- Fostered innovation in AI-driven DevOps practices
-- Enhanced enterprise transformation capabilities
-- Improved software delivery processes across organizations
+# Certifications & Achievements

+A showcase of my professional credentials and noteworthy accomplishments in the tech industry.

+---

+### Technical Certifications

+*   **MCPS: Microsoft Certified Professional**
+    *   Demonstrated expertise in Microsoft technologies and professional services.

+*   **Microsoft Azure Service Fabric**
+    *   Specialized in microservices and distributed systems architecture on Azure.

+*   **AWS for DevOps: High Availability and Elasticity**
+    *   Specialized in Amazon Web Services for DevOps, focusing on high availability and elasticity.

+*   **Becoming an Unreal Automation Expert**
+    *   Focused on automation frameworks and processes within the Unreal Engine.

+*   **Learning IP Addressing**
+    *   In-depth knowledge of network infrastructure and IP management.

+---

+### Professional Achievements

+*   **Versant MVP (Most Valuable Professional)**
+    *   Recognized for outstanding contributions and expertise in the tech community.

+*   **Most Valuable Professional in OO Databases (Db40)**
+    *   Awarded for expertise and contributions to the Db40 object-oriented database community.

+*   **Delivered Pilot Program: Achieved 10x Release Cycles**
+    *   Successfully led a pilot program that resulted in a tenfold increase in release cycle speed.

+---

+### Training & Instruction

+*   **ChatGPT Prompt Engineering Trainer**
+    *   Designed and delivered a comprehensive 4-hour training program on prompt engineering.

+*   **Certified Trainer Programs**
+    *   **Pluralsight Certified Instructor:** DevSecOps Transformation Expert
+    *   **Knowledge Academy Certified Trainer:** DevOps and Cloud Technologies
+    *   **Skillshare Instructor:** DevOps Migration and Automation
+    *   **Udemy Online Instructor:** DevOps Contracts and Real-life Experiences
+    *   **YouTube Content Creator:** Digital Publishing and Marketing